-Chrysta Bell talks singing, spirituality and Twin Peaks
+Chrysta Bell on singing, spirituality and Twin Peaks secrecy

 The Texan musician and David Lynch collaborator discusses new album We Dissolve, owning a natural burial cemetery and keeping her role in the new series a secret